-‘Dance Moms’ Chloe Lukasiak Spills On Why She Left The Show In 2014
+‘Dance Moms’: Chloe Lukasiak Reveals Why She Left The Show In 2014

 Fan favorite Chloe Lukasiak took a bow from Dance Moms in 2014 after her mother abruptly pulled her off the show.
-Although she’s now back with her old team, but dancing with new coach, Cheryl Burke, she has now opened up about what made her leave the show in the first place.
+Although she’s now back with her old team, but dancing with new coach Cheryl Burke, she has now opened up about what made her leave the show in the first place.

 Chloe Lukasiak weighed in on her departure from the show.

 “The reason for leaving the show was my old teacher mocked my eye very bluntly; I was dealing with some serious health issue.
 [My exit] was very abrupt and I didn’t expect to leave obviously.
 But after that happened my mom and I just kind of talked about it and it didn’t seem right to go back.
 It didn’t feel like it was a good environment for me to be in anymore.
 I don’t regret what I did at all.
 I’m very happy I left when I did.
 I think it only would’ve gotten way worse.
 I don’t think that would’ve been good for my mom or me, for our mental state.
-Everything happens for a reason so I was glad I left,” she said.
+Everything happens for a reason so I was glad I left.”

 The star has since opened up about her eye issue on an episode of The Doctors and on her YouTube channel.
-She states that there was a problem with her eye and had to undergo surgery in order to correct it.
+She states that there was a problem with her eye, and she had to undergo surgery in order to correct it.
 The outward appearance of her eye was affected before surgery, causing it to appear as though one eye was smaller than the other.
-Although neither Chloe nor her mom Christi were aware of the serious implications of it or that she would need surgery when she initially left the show, neither were pleased about a grown woman mocking a young girl’s physical appearance.
+Although neither Chloe nor her mom, Christi, were aware of the serious implications of it or that she would need surgery when she initially left the show, neither were pleased about a grown woman mocking a young girl’s physical appearance.

 From what Chloe Lukasiak states about her exit, it appears it was neither planned by herself or her mother and that it happened very hastily.